The Complete Prompt Engineering Guide for 2026

 }

 This format is not just for readability.
-The JSON structure ensures that every band is explicitly present, that the formula is documented, and that the prompt can be parsed programmatically for automated pipelines.
+The JSON structure ensures every band is present.
+It documents the formula.
+It also lets you parse the prompt with code for automated pipelines.

 Prompt Engineering Techniques That Work in 2026